-Priority 1, 2, 3, 4: You may add one or a combination of up to four of the following authentication methods to this method list:
+Priority 1, 2, 3, 4: The user may add one, or a combination of up to four of the following authentication methods to this method list:

-none - Selecting this parameter will require authentication to access the Switch.
+none - Adding this parameter will require an authentication to access the Switch.

-local - Selecting this parameter will require the user to be authenticated using the local user account database on the Switch.
+local - Adding this parameter will require the user to be authenticated using the local user account database on the Switch.

-radius - Selecting this parameter will require the user to be authenticated using the RADIUS protocol from a remote RADIUS server.
+radius - Adding this parameter will require the user to be authenticated using the RADIUS protocol from a remote RADIUS server.